Karthickgreets99/paypal-sdk-spec/spec/client/javascript/callbacks/onCancel-auth.md

 type OnCancelData = {
     // data.errorCode - an enum string
     // data.errorMessage - a human readable string
+    // sample use case
-    switch (data.errorCode) {
+    // switch (data.errorCode) {
-        case paypal.AuthButton.errors.CONSENT_DENIED:
+    //     case paypal.AuthButton.errors.CONSENT_DENIED:
-        // handle consent denied case
+    //     // handle consent denied case
-        case paypal.AuthButton.errors.OTHER_ERROR:
+    //     case paypal.AuthButton.errors.OTHER_ERROR:
-        // handle some other other error
+    //     // handle some other other error
-        case default:
+    //     case default:
-        // handle all other cases
+    //     // handle all other cases
-         }
+    //      }
 };
 // __TODO__
 // Based on cancel data partner can  guide the next action for the user.